VCD Unit 1 AOS 3

 As it is the method used in making an original image that an audience notices, we always discuss how an image was originally made.
 Some common methods used in this period (remember all this is pre-computer; 1984) are;

 - print making,

 Media refers to the substance that has been used by the designer to create the image.
-Again it makes more sense to think first about an original source image, but then if it is relevant the discussion may also involve media used in the reproduction of images and/ or visual communications.
-Looking at them in order;
+It makes more sense to think first about the media that has been used to make an original source image but then, if it is relevant the discussion may also involve media used in the reproduction of images and/ or visual communications.

 Media used for reproduction of images is usually beyond the scope of this study as it involves technical information about the print industry.
 However from the point of view of aesthetics it may be relevant to discuss;